 What is a Registered Herbalist?

-We recognize that there are many skilled herbalists in the world and choosing to become registered with the American Herbalists Guild is only one of many ways herbalists may choose to demonstrate their skills.
-For those who welcome review by their peers as confirmation of their clinical skills, the designation 'Registered Herbalist' establishes a recognized level of expertise and commitment to the practice of herbalism.
-All Registered Herbalists promise to abide by the American Herbalists Guild Code of Ethics.
+We offer Registered Herbalist Membership as a way for herbalists to demonstrate core knowledge and experience in herbal practice that establishes a meaningful competency standard for themselves, We recognize that there are many skilled herbalists worldwide, and choosing to become registered with the American Herbalists Guild For those who welcome review by their peers as confirmation of their clinical skills, the designation 'Registered Herbalist' establishes a recognized level of expertise and commitment to herbalism

 Who Can Apply?

-The entire application review process takes approximately three months: March applications results are announced in late June, July applications in late October and November applications in late February.
+The Admissions Coordinator reviews all Part 2 applications to ensure they are complete before sending them to the Admissions Review Advisory Committee for scoring.
+The application review process takes approximately three months: March application results are shared via email in late June, July applications in late October and November applications in late February.